+If you can't drive due to your epilepsy, you can get free or discounted travel on buses, trains, and tube.
 If you can't get to work using public transport, you may be able to get financial help through the Access to Work Scheme.
 Contact your local Jobcentre Plus office.